dave-andrew/dave-andrew/README.md

 - Connect with me on [LinkedIn](https://linkedin.com/in/dave-andrew-nathaniel/)

-Check Out My Recent Article [Here!](https://medium.com/@daveandrewnathaniel48/master-kubernetes-step-by-step-guide-to-setting-up-your-own-fully-functional-kubernetes-07980cc66298)
+Check Out My Recent Article About Kubernetes [Here!](https://medium.com/@daveandrewnathaniel48/master-kubernetes-step-by-step-guide-to-setting-up-your-own-fully-functional-kubernetes-07980cc66298)

 Thanks for stopping by! 😊